message/iata/MT.md

 - passengers with a COVID-19 vaccination certificate issued by Malta showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a digital EU Digital Covid Certificate (EU DCC) showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with an NHS Covid Pass issued by the United Kingdom showing that they were fully vaccinated at least 14 days before arrival; or
-- passengers with a COVID-19 vaccination certificate issued in Canada, Egypt, Gibraltar, Jersey and Guernsey, Kuwait, Lebanon or Singapore showing that they were fully vaccinated at least 14 days before arrival; or
+- passengers with a COVID-19 vaccination certificate issued in Canada, Egypt, Gibraltar, Jersey and Guernsey, Kuwait, Lebanon, San Marino, Singapore or Vatican City (Holy See) showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a COVID-19 vaccination certificate issued in Turkey with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a COVID-19 vaccination certificate issued by Dubai Health Authority with a QR Code, showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with an Al Hosn COVID-19 vaccination certificate issued by the United Arab Emirates, showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a "Digital Green Certificate" issued in Serbia, with a QR code and showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a COVID-19 vaccination certificate issued by Qatar Ministry of Public Health showing that they were fully vaccinated at least 14 days before arrival; or
 - passengers with a digital COVID-19 vaccination certificate "Certifikate Dixhitale Shqiptare" issued by Albania; or
 - passengers with a COVID-19 vaccination certificate issued in the USA showing that they were fully vaccinated at least 14 days before arrival.
-The vaccination certificate must be verified through the VeriFLY app;
+The vaccination certificate must be verified through the VeriFLY app; or
-- passengers with a "COVID-19 Digital Certificate" issued in Australia and verified through the Medicare Express Plus App.
+- passengers with a "COVID-19 Digital Certificate" issued in Australia and verified through the Medicare Express Plus App; or
+- passengers with a COVID-19 vaccination certificate issued in Saudi Arabia by Sehaty.sa, showing that they were fully vaccinated at least 14 days before arrival; or
+- passengers with a "COVID-19 Digital Certificate" issued in Malaysia and verified through the Mysehatara App, showing that they were fully vaccinated at least 14 days before arrival; or
+- passengers with a COVID-19 vaccination certificate issued by Rwanda Biomedical Centre with a QR code, showing that they were fully vaccinated at least 14 days before arrival;
 - Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech.
 More details can be found at <a href="https://deputyprimeminister.gov.mt/en/health-promotion/covid-19/Pages/travel.aspx">https://deputyprimeminister.gov.mt/en/health-promotion/covid-19/Pages/travel.aspx</a>